mingleton-labs/mc-readme/README.md

 All links, IP addresses, etc. can be found within the Miney Crafters section of the Mingleton server.
 This can be distributed privately, but public distribution is not allowed.

 ## Rules
-- No hate speech, racism, sexism, etc. etc. in the chat or towards other players.
+- No hate speech, racism, sexism, etc. in the chat or towards other players.
 - No griefing of property or people.
 Pranks are allowed, but they must be harmless, or be prepared to help the people affected recover to an equivalent or better standard.
 - No cheating (flying, xrays, etc.)
 - Avoid constructing large, power-consuming farms or projects without prior approval from one of the Discord server moderators.
 The server is powerful, but not infinitely so, and we need to be mindful that we share this server with our friends over at STiBaRC :)